Thomas Westbrook Waldron: American Revolution

 Waldron was also a friend of the last Royal Governor of New Hampshire, Governor Wentworth.
 Wentworth nominated Waldron for a position on Council (1767), mending historically strained relationships between the two families.
-Wentworth summoned Waldron to his home in response to the "Portsmouth Tea Party" on Sep 1774.
+Wentworth summoned Waldron to his home in response to the "Portsmouth Tea Party" in Sep 1774.
 Waldron broke with Wentworth and joined the patriot cause in the American Revolution (1776).

 Waldron was chosen as a counsellor for Strafford County by the New Hampshire House of Representatives on Sat 6 Jan 1776.
 On January 17, 1776 an "Hon.
 John Wentworth, Esq., was chosen to be one of the Counsellors for the County of Strafford, in place of Waldron.

 Even though he had joined the rebels, Waldron advocated for the fair treatment of Loyalist Americans.
-By August 19, 1776, as chairman of a revolutionary committee charged with inventorying a Loyalist's property, He wrote Meshech Weare that he hoped the "politeness, justice, and lenity [be] among the shining characteristicks of the American States...." toward Loyalists.
+By August 19, 1776, as chairman of a revolutionary committee charged with inventorying a Loyalist's property, He wrote Meshech Weare that he hoped the "politeness, justice, and lenity [be] among the shining characteristicks of the American States...." including toward Loyalists.